When: Saturday October 5, 2019 11:00AM -2:00 PM

 The event takes place in Derby Reach Regional Park at the Heritage Area off Allard Crescent.

-The event is sponsored by the Derby Reach/Brae Island Parks Association with assistance from Metro Vancouver Regional Parks, the Pacific Parklands Foundation and the Township of Langley.
-DRBIPA acknowledges the past support of the Township of Langley and Pacific Parklands Foundation.
+The event is sponsored by the Derby Reach/Brae Island Parks Association with assistance from Metro Vancouver Regional Parks.
+DRBIPA acknowledges Heritage Apple Day past and continuing support from Metro Vancouver Regional Parks, Pacific Parklands Foundation, McElhanney Consultants, Andy Schildhorn, realtor, and Lee’s Market, Fort Langley.
+Thank you.